Appenninica MTB Stage Race 2021 Rules and Regulations

 Only mountain bikes will be permitted in the event.
 Bicycles that make use of any type of pedal-assisted technology – electric or not – will not be permitted.

 Wheel diameter and tire width are at the discretion of the participants.

 Bicycles must be kept in working order and good conditions for the entire duration of the race.
 Teams are deemed responsible for the safe functioning of their bicycles.

-In case of loss or damage of the number board, participants must stop by the race office at the end of the stage to inform the organizers of the situation and be given another number board.
+In case of loss or damage of the number board, participants must stop by the race office at the end of the stage to inform the organizers of the situation and be given another number plate.

 Only competitors equipped with the race number will be admitted to the start grid.